pschraut/UnityPlayModeInspector/README.md

 Writing the EditorGUI code inside the MonoBehaviour allows me to access private and non-serialized variables.
 Internal state most of the time is just that.

-I came up with the PlayMode Inspector idea in 2015 and it proved to be very useful tool all the time.
+I came up with the PlayMode Inspector idea in 2015 and it proved to be a very useful tool all the time.
 I hope you find it equally useful.

 # Installation